 Activities in Sustainability

 Apart from Professor Xiong’s research in sustainability, he spent a lot of his time developing real world projects for sustainability.
 From 2014-2016, he was company director for ADAPT Group, which was owned by University of East Anglia, and run a £50 million Low Carbon Innovation Fund.
 He then worked for UNESCO on a number of projects relevant to Sustainable Development Goals.
 He is a board director of 99P Recycling Limited, one of the largest plastics recycling and exporting company in the UK, the company’s turnover in 2019 was about 26 million dollar.
 He is also one of the trustees of the Charify, Magna Carta World Peace and Sustainability Foundation.
 He was appointed to be Director/Chair of London Fashion Fund in 2018, which was fully funded by Mayor Office of London, to support sustainable fashion startups.
 Professor XIong's research was listed by BBC to be one of the 26 researches in the UK that was to celebrate the 2021 COP26.

 Activities in Blockchain

 Professor Xiong became the Chair of Management Board of the Blockchain Finance company, UKDE Limited, based in London.
 This company provides several types of finance service for the businesses between China and the UK.
 Professor Xiong is chief scientist of the Jiukuan Tech Ltd, which is specialized in developing leading blockchain applications, the Pxbee App, which has daily active user ranked No. 2 in the world.
-He is a member of Expert Board of All Party Parliamentary Group in Blockchain in the UK, and the chief scientific advisor to the world's first Blockchain enabled Photo/Video sharing Social Media, PIXIE, this revolutionary platform aims to replace TikTok/Instagram in future.
+He is one of the nine advisory board members of All Party Parliamentary Group in Blockchain in the UK, and the chief scientific advisor to the world's first Blockchain enabled Photo/Video sharing Social Media, PIXIE, this revolutionary platform aims to replace TikTok/Instagram in future.
 Now PIXIE has more than 10,000 daily active users on the platform.
-Professor Xiong is the Chief Scientist of the China Blockchain Research Centre, which is based in the Southwest University of Economics and Finances.
+Professor Xiong also a lead member of the blockchain project Maxity, which aims to support charities to fundraise use NFT.
 According to Altmetrics, his research published in National Communication currently has the world No. 1 research impact of all the academic publications has the keyword of blockchain.
 In 2022, Professor Yu Xiong was appointed as the Chair of Advisory Board, All Party Parliamentary Group on Metaverse and Web 3.0, he also leads the secretarial of this APPG Group.